Serenity 6.4.3 Release Notes (2023-01-07)

 }

-Introduced AutoValidateAntiforgeryIgnoreBearerFilter Attribute
+Introducing AutoValidateAntiforgeryIgnoreBearerFilter Attribute

-Antiforgery in ASP.NET Core is a mechanism to prevent request forgery attacks.
+Antiforgery in ASP.NET Core is a mechanism designed to prevent request forgery attacks.
 You can learn more about it at the following link:

 https://learn.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-7.0